-- 1st year after the end of the activity: 10% of the total FS projection, or 5% of revenue share applied to first year's revenues if it is higher, will have to be returned, whether the solution is commercialised or not. - 2nd year after the end of the activity: 15% of the total FS projection, or 5% of revenue share applied to second year's revenues if it is higher, will have to be returned, whether the solution is commercialised or not. - From 3rd to 6th year after the end of the activity: 5% of revenue share will be applied annually to the revenue generated if the solution is commercialised.
+- 1st year after the end of the activity: at least 10% of the total FS projection will have to be returned, whether the solution is commercialised or not. - 2nd year after the end of the activity: at least 15% of the total FS projection will have to be returned, whether the solution is commercialised or not. - From 3rd to 6th after the end of the activity: the agreed % of revenue share will applied annually to the revenue generated, only if the solution is commercialised.

 Overall, the total amount returned could be higher than the total FS projection included in the FSA but not lower than 25% of it.

-This distribution typically occurs in the form of cash.
-However, in certain specific cases, the option of sharing the 25% in equity instead of cash may be considered.
-This allows for flexibility in tailoring the financial arrangements to the specific circumstances of the activities.
+The template of the Financial Sustainability Agreement is available on the call webpage.